| |

 By the end of the first month, breast milk will have fully changed to mature milk.
 It is both higher in fat and lactose.
 Mature milk is made up of foremilk and hindmilk.
 Foremilk is produced at the beginning of a feed.
 It consists mostly of lactose (milk sugar) and protein.
 Foremilk is relatively low in fat.
 Hindmilk is produced as the feed progresses.
 The fat content steadily increases, too.

-Often times, new moms overlook the quality of their breast milk because they’re more concerned about the amount they are producing.
-While both are important, in order to increase nutrients in breast milk, you want to consider the healthy fats and protein you’re consuming.
+Oftentimes, new moms overlook the quality of their breast milk because they’re more concerned about the amount they are producing.
+While both are important, to increase nutrients in breast milk, you want to consider the healthy fats and protein you’re consuming.
 Research shows that the specific type of dietary fat a mother consumes directly correlates with the corresponding fatty acids in her milk samples.
 This is true for beneficial fats—such as DHA—as well as harmful fats, such as industrial seed oils.
 A few of the best sources of healthy fats to consume are nuts, seeds, fatty fish, organic full-fat dairy, olives, olive oil, ghee, avocados, and coconut.

 Furthermore, protein is key.
-In fact, dietary protein directly impacts breast milk production.
+Anecdotally, I doubled my milk supply with my second son by eating roughly 1 gram of protein per pound of body weight every day!
+The research backs this up.
+Dietary protein directly impacts breast milk production.
 It also has an impact on your baby’s overall growth and development.
-Protein is necessary for synthesizing hormones, enzymes and antibodies.
-When possible, choose pasture-raised and organic animal products.
-A wide variety of pesticides and chemicals have been detected in human breast milk, unfortunately.
-Additionally, choosing organic over conventional has shown to increase CLA (conjugated linoleic acid) in breast milk, which is known to help build muscle mass.
+Protein is necessary for synthesizing hormones, enzymes, and antibodies.
 Consider eating an array of protein, like wild-caught fish, pasture-raised beef, organic chicken, pasture-raised eggs, full-fat Greek yogurt, lentils, and non-GMO tempeh.
 You can also incorporate smoothies with high-quality protein powder or collagen peptides.

-I’ve said it once, but I’ll say it again: women need carbohydrates for energy, hormone health, and breast milk production.
+I’ve said it once, but I’ll say it again: women need carbs for energy, hormone health, and breast milk production.
 Carbs get a bad rap in the diet world, but they are foundational—whether or not you’re a lactating mama!
-When it comes to breast feeding, you need adequate carbs in order to produce enough breast milk.
+When it comes to breastfeeding, you need adequate carbs to produce enough breast milk.
 Furthermore, you need to be eating enough.
 Especially as a breastfeeding mom.
 The metabolic demands of breastfeeding will likely require more than your usual amount of calories!
 Which, in part, means eating carbohydrates.
 There’s simply not enough research to prove that a low-carb diet is beneficial for lactating women.
 Additionally, there’s anecdotal evidence that cutting carbs can cause a decrease in supply.
 At any rate, the best approach to eating as a breastfeeding mom is one that is both well-rounded and balances blood sugar.

 Curious to learn more about postpartum nutrition?
 Let’s work together to improve your milk quality while helping you feel your best.

-consider Extra Pumping
+Consider Extra Pumping

 Along with emphasizing healthy fats and protein, part of improving the quality of your milk may require adjusting your feeding style.
 As mentioned above, breast milk’s hindmilk is present in the emptier breast.
-In essence, you can give your baby more hindmilk by pumping prior to feeding.
+In essence, you can give your baby more hindmilk by pumping before feeding.
 If you have an oversupply, consider pumping out some of the thinner milk (foremilk), save it, then have your baby nurse for the hind milk.
 Doing this a few times a day can help your baby get more fat in their growing bodies.
 This is my favorite manual pump.
 This is my go-to automatic pump.
 Make sure to get a pumping bra, so you can be hands-free.

-Sunflower Lecithin
+Sunflower Lecithin for Healthy Milk Flow

 Have you heard of sunflower lecithin?
-This has been show to directly increase fatty acids in breast milk.
+This has been shown to directly increase fatty acids in breast milk.
 It is also used to help with clogged milk ducts (very helpful if you wind up with mastitis!).
 Sunflower lecithin makes the breast milk slippery and less likely to clog.
 In turn, it means your milk is higher in fat.

 Consult your physician, lactation consultant, or pediatrician before adding sunflower lecithin to your supplement routine.